 Montréal/Lyon/San Diego Bassoon Ensemble

 Born in Padua, Italy, Carlo Colombo has served as Principal Bassoon of the Lyon National Opera Orchestra since its inception in 1983.
 From 1978 to 1981 he was Principal Bassoon of the ensemble I Solisti Veneti, and has also played with many important European orchestras as guest solo bassoon.
 Faculty member of the Conservatoire National Supérieur de Musique de Lyon since 2001, Mr. Colombo joined the faculty at the Lausanne Conservatory in Switzerland in 2005, and he was a guest professor at Indiana University and at the Oberlin Conservatory.
 Mr. Colombo received his “Diploma di Fagotto” from the Milano Conservatory,where he studied with Evandro Dall’Oca.
 He obtained his “Premier Prix de Virtuosité” from the Geneva Conservatory where he studied with Roger Birnstingl.
 He also studied with Brian Pollard in Amsterdam.
-His interest in original instruments had him playing with the « Orchestre Révolutionnaire et Romantique » conducted by Sir John Eliot Gardiner.
+His interest in original instruments had him playing with the « Orchestre Révolutionnaire et Romantique »conducted by Sir John Eliot Gardiner.
 Invited by several Festivals and Academies, he has also given master classes worldwide.
 He plays on Bell Bassoon No. 69.

 Martin Mangrum studied bassoon for several years with Stephen Maxym at the Juilliard School, ultimately escaping with a doctorate.
 Later, he worked extensively with Mordechai Rechtman, most recently helping him to write his book on reed adjustment.
 Before joining the Orchestre symphonique de Montréal as second bassoon in 2000, he served as principal bassoon of the Royal Seville Symphony and, subsequently, as associate principal of the Barcelona Symphony.
 For the past 25 years he has also been a member of the bassoon faculty at McGill University’s Schulich School of Music.
 He plays on Bell Bassoon No. 261.

 Leyla Zamora has been a member of the San Diego Symphony Orchestra since 2005.
-Before coming to San Diego, Ms. Zamora was the principal bassoonist with the Memphis Symphony Orchestra for 11 years.
-She has also performed with the San Francisco Symphony, Minnesota Orchestra, Atlanta Symphony, Saint Louis Symphony, Seattle Symphony, Auckland Philharmonia in New Zealand among others.
-Ms. Zamora has participated in orchestral and chamber music festivals such as Carmel Bach , Cabrillo, Mainly Mozart, La Jolla SummerFest, Britt, and Spoleto Music Festival in Italy.
-She has presented solo concerti and recitals in the United States, Costa Rica, Guatemala, Colombia, Panama,Japan, Czech Republic, and the former Soviet Union.
-Ms. Zamora studied at the Tchaikovsky Conservatory in Moscow, Baylor University and DePaul University in Chicago.
-She plays on a Fox contrabassoon.
+Prior to this, she served as principal bassoonist with the Memphis Symphony Orchestra for 11 years.
+Leyla has performed with prestigious ensembles such as the San Francisco Symphony, Minnesota Orchestra, Atlanta Symphony, Saint Louis Symphony, Seattle Symphony, and Auckland Philharmonia in New Zealand.
+She has participated in renowned festivals including Carmel Bach, Cabrillo, Mainly Mozart, La Jolla SummerFest, Britt, and the Spoleto Music Festival in Italy.
+Leyla has presented solo concerts and recitals in the U.S., Costa Rica, Guatemala, Colombia, Panama, Japan, Czech Republic, and the former Soviet Union.
+She studied at the Tchaikovsky Conservatory in Moscow, Baylor University, and DePaul University in Chicago.
+Leyla plays on a Fox contrabassoon.

 Close Menu